katcipis/sophia/notes/books/algorithms-live-by.md

 data you will need to send the data further away geographically.

-Moving data further away has the immediate physical implication that moving data will get harder and will add latency to it.
-Even if you get awesome throughput, at least latency is inevitable given limits like the speed of light.
+Moving data further away has the immediate physical implication that moving data around will get harder and will have added latency.
+Even if you get awesome throughput (at a cost), at least latency is inevitable given limits like the speed of light.
 Specially with trends like big data (everyone wants to store everything), it gets more obvious that caches are here to stay, because